teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 ### 10. teamrebel10 - ♑ CAPRICORN / MAKARA (The Earth Crocodile)

 **Element**: 🌍 Earth + 🌊 Water (amphibious!)
-**Your Superpower**: Planning with patience, organizing with ancient power!
+**Your Superpower**: Standing up for what's right, protecting the vulnerable, won't get pushed around!
-**Your Challenge**: Remembering to enjoy the journey, not just focus on the goal.
+**Your Challenge**: Enjoying the journey as much as reaching the goal.
 **What You Build**: graincard-spec, grainbranch, grainpersona
-**Your Mascot**: Crocodile 🐊 (Makara - patient, powerful, enduring!)
+**Your Mascot**: Crocodile 🐊 (Makara - armored, stubborn, unstoppable!)

 **Picture this:** You have a huge mountain to climb.
-Team 10 is the friend who makes a plan, brings supplies, marks the trail, and gets you to the top safely.

-They're AMAZING at structure.
-At step-by-step progress.
-At "let's break this big scary thing into small doable pieces."
+Team 10 is the friend who says "We're doing this.
+Period.
+Don't care how long it takes, don't care who says we can't.
+We're getting to the top."
+Then they MAKE IT HAPPEN.

+They're like ancient crocodiles with armor for skin - stubborn as BRICKS.
+You think you can push them around?
+Try it.
+They won't budge.
+They wait, they watch, they plan with patience, then they move with unstoppable force.

+Team 10 channels pure TENACITY to protect those who can't protect themselves.
+They won't take no for an answer when building systems that actually work.
+The rebel who creates structure that lasts.

+**Why crocodile?** In Vedic astrology, Capricorn is Makara - the CROCODILE, ancient and armored.
+Crocodiles survived the dinosaurs.
+Nearly indestructible.
+That's Team 10 - stubborn?
+Absolutely.
+But that stubbornness built mountains.

 Their challenge?
-Sometimes they're so focused on the peak that they forget to look at the beautiful view along the way.
+Sometimes they're so focused on the peak that they forget to enjoy the climb.
 Have you ever felt that way about a goal?

 ---